March 11, 2008

 “This is such a great honor for me both personally and professionally,” said Gearhart.
 “But I also see this as a tribute to my colleagues and all of the incredible things that happen every day at here Hopkins Children’s.”

 Gearhart is known internationally for his surgical skill in the field of pediatric urology.
-He has both basic science and clinical interest in children born with major congenital birth defects including bladder exstrophy, ambiguous genitalia, and childhood urinary cancers.
+He has both basic science and clinical interest in children born with major congenital birth defects including bladder exstrophy, disorders of sexual development (DSD), and childhood urinary cancers.
 Gearhart has an academic and clinical interest in the reconstruction of children who have undergone previously failed bladder exstrophy closures, and he travels worldwide to perform these surgeries.

 Gearhart received his medical degree with honors from the University of Louisville School of Medicine.
 He completed residencies in urology and surgery at the Medical College of Georgia, where he was the Chief Surgical Resident, and he completed a fellowship in pediatric urology at Alder Hey Children's Hospital at the University of Liverpool School of Medicine.